-In order to continue down the path of fiscal sustainability, Administration continues to evolve the presentation of the 2022 Budget to separate the Municipal, Utility and Developer entities.
-The proposed 2022 Budget provides a detailed look at revenues and financial requirements, while also outlining the proposed business cases and capital profiles that are required to maintain and improve City programs, services and operations.
+In order to continue down the path of fiscal sustainability, Administration continues to evolve the presentation of Budget 2022 to separate the Municipal, Utility and Developer entities.
+The budget provides a detailed look at revenues and financial requirements, while also outlining the business cases and capital profiles that are required to maintain and improve City programs, services and operations.

-As referenced in the utility operating and capital budget descriptions, part of the journey towards fiscal sustainability is to initiate a Utility Fiscal Review in 2021 (expected to be completed in 2022) that will be a complete review of the City's utilities from a fiscal standpoint.
+As referenced in the utility operating and capital budget descriptions, part of the journey towards fiscal sustainability is to initiate a Utility Fiscal Review in 2021 (expected to be completed in

+2022) that will be a complete review of the City's utilities from a fiscal standpoint.
 This is needed to bring sustainability, equity, transparency and competitiveness to that area of the City's operations.